Isaac-Somerville/Neural-Networks-for-Solving-Differential-Equations/README.md

 ### Chapter 1: Introduction

-We give a brief summary of the histories of both ANNs and differential equations, and a hint at how the two were combined by the Lagaris method in the 1990s.
+We give a brief summary of the histories of both artificial neural networks and differential equations, and a hint at how the two were combined by the Lagaris method in the 1990s.
 We then outline the structure of the rest of the report.

 ### Chapter 2: Neural Networks